mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Swipe Up-Down Preferences
 """""""""""""""""""""""""

-The following preferences provide options for options for swipe up or down on the |T-S|
+The following preferences provide options for options for swipe up or down on the |T-S|.

+.. contents:: In this Section
+    :depth: 1
+    :local:
+    :class: in-this-section

 Use Immersive Mode for Throttle view?
 '''''''''''''''''''''''''''''''''''''